Home / International Travel Insurance / Visa / Schengen Visa From India

 Family court order if only one parent has full custody of the child

-Certified copies of ID/passport of both parents
+Certified copies of the ID/passport of both parents

 A notarised parental authorisation signed by both parents/guardians if the minor will be travelling alone.